mitvis/saliency-cards/Grad-CAM/gradcam_saliency_card.md

 ### Label Sensitivity

-&#128994; **[Data Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: Grad-CAM's saliency map changes between the original model and a model trained with random permutations.
-Its original saliency map focuses on the main object, and its saliency map after label permutation highlights random, disconnected patches.
+&#128994; **[Data Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: Grad-CAM saliency values change between the original model and a model trained with random permutations.
+Evaluated on MNIST and Fashion MNIST using CNN and MLP models.

 &#128994; **[Model Contrast Score](https://arxiv.org/pdf/1907.09701.pdf)**: Grad-CAM's saliency map changes significantly between a model trained with object labels and a model trained with background labels.
 Of the saliency methods tested, it has the highest model contrast score.